kildahldev/unofficial-polestar-api/README.md

 For the full API reference with all methods, models, and enums, see the [docs](https://kildahldev.github.io/unofficial-polestar-api/).

+## Known Issues

+- **Charging switch doesn't start/stop charging** — The "Charging" switch calls `StartOverrideChargeTimer` / `StopOverrideChargeTimer`, which only override the charge timer schedule.
+There is no known gRPC endpoint to directly start or stop a charge session.
+The Polestar app may achieve this by manipulating the target SoC instead.
+Investigation ongoing.

 ## Disclaimer

 This project is not affiliated with, endorsed by, or in any way officially connected to Polestar, Volvo Cars, or any of their subsidiaries.